SimonMoynihan33/fur-ever-mates-adoption/README.md

 ### Introduction Section

 - Next there is the introduction section to the website.
-This is a short but descriptive overview of what our goals are as an organisation, and what we do for dogs in our care, also including a circular image of a dog being walked.
+This is a short but descriptive overview of what our goals are as an organization and what we do for dogs in our care, also including a circular image of a dog being walked.

-- "Check out our mates" button is displayed below this which will direct users to the mates page.
+- "Check out our mates" button is displayed below this which will direct users to the Mates page.

 ![Mates Button](docs/mates-button.png)

 ### Testimonials

-- Below the introduction section is a testimonials section with user reviews.
+- Below the introduction section is a Testimonials section with user reviews.
 This section was created with the aid of a youtube tutorial documented in the [credits](#credits) part of the readme.

-In this section is a black background with three dark colored cards, a small image, red blockquotes and some text.
+In this section is a black background with three dark-colored cards, a small image, red blockquotes, and some text.
 There is also a red transparent circle in the background to add some color and styling.
 This section, like all others, is fully responsive.
 On mobiles they are displayed on top of one another, whereas on tablet there is 2 in a row and one underneath and on laptops all three are in a clean and even row.

 ![Testimonials Laptop](docs/test-laptop.png)